 Either way, sheng tea is best aged when it is fermented by surroundings that are sometimes hot and humid, sometimes cold and damp, and sometimes (though not often) a little drier.
 Beneficial bacteria, yeasts, and molds thrive in these conditions, often making a great aged tea.
 These conditions include the climates in Hong Kong, Taiwan, Malaysia and much of the rest of Southeast Asia.
 It does not include most of the Western world, and it definitely does not include an air-conditioned/heated apartment.
 If you want to drink an aged shou puerh in the West, then you want to buy an aged shou puerh from the East, and you probably don't want to try to age it at home.

 It used to be that 'aged shou' was a tea that was aged 100 years or more.
 Then, puerh got to be more popular, and 50 years became 'old tea'.
 Then 20 years.
 Then 10.
-These days, I've even seen three-year-old teas marketed as 'aged'.
+These days, we've even seen three-year-old teas marketed as 'aged'.
 Crazy!

 Most sheng teas go through an awkward phase (equivalent to our teenage years) from about age seven through age 16 or so (depending on how quickly they ferment).
 They're usually best enjoyed well before or after this stage.